Conservative Party of British Columbia: Wilderness years

 Between the 1956 and 1972 elections, the Conservatives won no seats in the Legislature; as a result, the party began to dwindle.
 After 1960, the party would not run a full slate of candidates again until 2024.
 Deane Finlayson served as leader from 1952 until 1961, eventually handing the reins to federal Member of Parliament Davie Fulton.
 Fulton led the party to a brief surge of relevance in the 1963 election, winning 11% of the vote but no seats, with even Fulton falling far behind his Socred opponent in the Kamloops constituency.
 Fulton left soon after, returning to federal politics while the BC Conservatives collapsed into ruin.
-The Party ran only three candidates in the 1966 election, and just one, then-party leader John de Wolf, in the 1969 election.
+The party ran only three candidates in the 1966 election, and just one, party leader John de Wolf, in the 1969 election.

 In 1971, former Socred MLA Scott Wallace, who represented Oak Bay, crossed the floor to join the PCs; he became the party's first MLA in 15 years.
 The PCs earned nearly 13% of the vote in the 1972 election and two seats—Wallace's and Hugh Curtis in Saanich and the Islands, both in the Victoria area.
 The election was won by the CCF's successor party, the New Democratic Party (NDP), who took advantage of the split between the Socreds, Conservatives, and resurgent Liberals to form a majority government.

 Wallace was elected leader of the party in 1973.
 However, in 1974, his caucus mate Curtis left to join the Social Credit caucus, answering a call by new leader Bill Bennett to reunite the 'pro-business' vote.
 Wallace was able to win his own seat in the 1975 election.
 However, he resigned in 1977 and returned to his medical practice shortly after.
 Wallace's successor in Oak Bay and the party leadership was the last Tory MLA to be elected.
 Vic Stephens won the seat in a 1978 by-election, but lost in the following year's general election campaign.

 During this time, with most of their voters in BC supporting Social Credit, the federal Progressive Conservative Party kept its distance in order to avoid alienating Social Credit Party supporters.
 When the federal and provincial election campaigns overlapped in 1979, federal leader Joe Clark made obvious efforts to avoid any contact with Stephens.
 The Conservatives returned to the political wilderness in the following years.
 For a brief stint in 1986, former NDP MLA Graham Lea crossed the floor to sit as a PC MLA, but quit politics altogether following the dissolution of the Legislature for the 1986 election.

 In 1991, the party changed its name back to the BC Conservative Party.
 However, the party was unable to gain traction during the collapse of the Socred government in the 1991 election and the subsequent re-alignment of BC politics.
 The party ran only a handful of candidates between 1991 and 2005, as the pro-business voters of the province moved en masse to the BC Liberals.